 Day 3: Scenic southeast Iceland

-The southeast coast of Iceland is adorned with black sand beaches, secret lagoons, and ice caves.
+The southeast coast of Iceland is known for black sand beaches, glacier lagoons, and ice cave access.
 There, you can also see the country’s highest mountain and Europe’s largest glacier, Vatnajökull.
 It features a landscape of windswept beaches, dramatic cliffs, and imposing glaciers.

-To get up close and personal with this corner of Iceland, stop in the Vatnajökull National Park and visit Skaftafell.
+To explore this part of the country, stop in the Vatnajökull National Park and visit Skaftafell.
 It’s where you’ll find the Jökulsárlón Glacier Lagoon, a lake filled with icebergs.

 Skaftafell is also a great place to hike.
 Choose challenging routes around Iceland’s highest mountain, Hvannadalshnúkur, or novice paths that take in the scenery at a gentler pace.